-An eight oz glass of raw milk (280 calories) straight from the cow without fortification gives you a paltry 3.6 IU of vitamin D. At this rate, you’d have to drink a ridiculous 167 eight oz glasses of milk just to achieve the 600 IU daily recommendation.
+An 8-ounce glass of raw milk (280 calories) straight from the cow without fortification gives you a paltry 3.6 IU of vitamin D. At this rate, you’d have to drink a ridiculous 167 glasses of milk just to achieve the daily recommendation.
 Because most of the milk we drink is fortified with vitamin D, then an 8 oz glass typically yields 100 IU of this nutrient.
-However, even with fortification, you would have to drink six 8 oz glasses (1,680 calories or ~ 75 % of your daily caloric intake) of milk to meet the daily requirement for vitamin D. If you wanted to reach the 2,000 IU level as suggested by the world’s best vitamin D researchers, you would have to drink 20 eight oz glasses of fortified milk amounting to 5,600 calories.
+However, even with fortification, you would have to drink six glasses (1,680 calories or ~75% of your daily caloric intake) of milk to meet the daily requirement for vitamin D. If you wanted to reach the 2,000 IU level as suggested by the world’s best vitamin D researchers, you would have to drink 20 glasses of fortified milk, amounting to 5,600 calories.
 No one in their right mind would drink 20 glasses of milk a day, even if they could.

 As you can see from these simple calculations, whether fortified or raw, milk is an abysmal source of vitamin D. The best way to get your vitamin D is not by drinking milk, but rather by getting a little daily sun exposure as nature intended.

 Lifeguards and other outdoor workers can achieve blood concentrations that top out at about 60 ng/ml.
 But you really don’t need values this high.
-Most experts agree that values higher than 30 ng/ml will significantly reduce your risk for cancer and all of the other diseases associated with low vitamin D status (15-21).
-The good news is that daily sunlight exposure in the summertime for short periods 15-30 minutes will rapidly boost your blood levels of vitamin D above 30 ng/ml.
-Something that cannot be achieved with diet alone because almost all real foods, except salmon (12), that we commonly eat contain little or no vitamin D (Table 1).
+Most experts agree that values higher than 30 ng/ml will significantly reduce your risk for cancer and all of the other diseases associated with low vitamin D status.15-21 The good news is that daily sunlight exposure in the summertime for short periods of 15-30 minutes will rapidly boost your blood levels of vitamin D above 30 ng/ml; something that cannot be achieved with diet alone because almost all real foods that we commonly eat contain little or no vitamin D.

-The majority of men, women and children in the U.S. maintain blood levels of vitamin D which are either deficient or insufficient (6-11).
-Hence, one of the best strategies you can take with adopting The Paleo Diet is to supplement daily with vitamin D3 if you are unable to get sunshine on a regular basis.
+The majority of men, women, and children in the U.S. maintains blood levels of vitamin D which are either deficient or insufficient.6-11 Hence, one of the best strategies you can take with adopting The Paleo Diet is to supplement daily with vitamin D3 if you are unable to get sunshine on a regular basis.
 Most vitamin D experts agree that daily supplementation of at least 2,000 IU of vitamin D3 daily is necessary to achieve healthful blood levels of 30 ng/ml or greater.

 Cordain L. The Paleo Answer.
 John Wiley & Sons, New York, NY, 2012.